Adam Brady- Supervisor of Parks and Open Space

 Made up of 33 acres - Nichol Park features an asphalt walking trail and stone dust running trail, 60' ball field, large multi-purpose field, a playground put together by community volunteers and a lovely picnic pavilion.

-Our picnic pavilion cannot be rented, their use is based on first come/first serve.
+Our picnic pavilion cannot be rented, the use is based on first come/first serve.

-The multi-purpose field must be reserved for sports team use - call our office to schedule today!
+The multi-purpose field must be reserved for organized sports team use - email firstname.lastname@example.org for more details

 Nichol Park has a carry in - carry out trash policy.
 This includes ALL trash.
 Trash receptacles are no longer provided at the facility.
 Benefits to this policy: Eliminates potential for littering, Eliminates bees that tend to gather around trash bins, Saves time and money on waste collection.